-Of course aside from that fresh understanding, if us vegans were to use the term Omnivore to define pet dogs diets, they would still need meat.
+Of course aside from that fresh understanding on what the word omnivore actually means, if us vegans were to use the term Omnivore to define pet dogs diets, they would still need meat.
+Omnivore is not herbivore.

 Dogs are essentially scavengers and so as mentioned at the beginning it is thought they may have developed a certain amount of biological, physiological capabilities that allow them to cope with not having true meat protein for a certain length of time.
 That length of time could never be a set rule either!
 It will always depend on each dog individually with many variables to be considered such as; how is the dogs health otherwise, do they have a strong level of digestive enzymes, or a good level of other nutrients in their body.
 Even the level of love and appreciation they experience in their lives will influence their health and wellbeing.

 A dog’s health ultimately begins in the Gut.